DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

-So far I’ve told you about where to find beautiful images for your presentations, but we have not mentioned that not all the image files are the same.
+So far I’ve told you about where to find beautiful images for your presentations, but we have not mentioned that not all the image formats and files are the same.

 JPEG – Joint Photographic Experts Group

-Image format commonly used, widely used in the world of photography.
+One of the Image formats commonly used, widely used in the world of photography.

 It has a compression algorithm that reduces the size of an image, on average, 1/10 of the original size.